tyz/orcon-mvs15/README.md

 (Work in progress)

-Home-Assistant integration for Orcon MVS-15 fan + remote with CO₂ sensor + RF15 remote.
+Home-Assistant integration for the [Orcon MVS-15 fan](https://orcon.nl/mechanische-ventilatie/) + remote with CO₂ sensor + RF15 remote.

 Uses MQTT and a [Ramses ESP stick](https://indalo-tech.onlineweb.shop/product/ramses-esp) to communicate with the fan.

 Used [ramses_rf](https://github.com/zxdavb/ramses_rf) and [this wiki](https://github.com/zxdavb/ramses_protocol/wiki) for some code/inspiration/help.

+## Features

+* Creates a fan entity with all supported presets (Away, Auto, Low, Medium, High + 15/30/60m timed modes)
+* The fan reported mode is used to update the fan's current preset, so it will notice when the mode was changed by an RF15 remote for example
+* Creates a CO₂ sensor
+* Creates a humidity sensor
+* Will create a Home-Assistant notification if the fan reports a fault

+## TODO

+* Create a Remote entity for the fan
+* Auto-discovery
+* Create a random remote id and use that to bind to the fan
+* Ramses ESP stick via USB
+* Make CO₂ + humidity optional (not supported by all MVS-15s)

 ## Lovelace